Anger Issues Test ‘Reality Check’

 1. Resist negatively judging your partner.
 Seek positive ways to interpret your partner’s behavior, so you will be less upset or not upset at all with what he or she has done.

 2. Don’t keep a score.
 When you are upset with something your partner has done, “forgive and forget.”
 Don’t hold on to your negative judgment about your partner and angry feelings and use them as fuel to feed additional negative thoughts.
 This will only lead to additional anger and escalated conflict — you and your entire family will then suffer the consequences.

 3. Be humble.
-Don’t react in an angry way when things don’t go your way.
+Don’t react angrily when things don’t go your way.
 In essence, anger is trying to force things to be different than they are.
 Anger is an aggressive emotion to try and “force” things to be the way you want them to be.
 Whatever the situation is, try to accept as much as you can.
 “Acceptance” will eliminate anger and this will lead to peace and harmony with your partner.